mitchellmcm27/tectonic-geomorphology-resources/README.md

 **[GPlates](https://www.gplates.org/)** "Interactive visualization of plate tectonics".
 Powerful geology-oriented GIS based on plate-tectonic reconstructions.

+**[TopoJSON](https://github.com/topojson/topojson)** A geospatial vector data format that encodes the topology of shapes (rings and arcs).
+Especially useful for geologic mapping, where polygons representing units commonly share borders representing contacts.
+The format also reduces file size over ESRI Shapefiles and the more common GeoJSON, making it ideal for the web.
+[Here's an example of a digital geologic map using TopoJSON.](http://bl.ocks.org/rclark/5779893)

 ## Matlab

 **[TopoToolbox](https://topotoolbox.wordpress.com/)** Topographic analysis in Matlab.
 Hillshading, flow routing, longitudinal profile analysis...